AnggaR96s/Reforestation/README.md

-## How do hens stay fit?
-They always egg-cercise!
+## What do you call a dictionary on drugs?
+High definition.